newnetdev/NetworkToCode-Class/slides/data/M00_Course_Introduction.md

 * Module 1 – Getting Started with Python
 * Module 2 – Automating Network Devices with SSH
-* Module 3 – Automating Network Devices with NETCONF & RESTful APIs
+* Module 3 – Automating Network Devices with APIs
 * Module 4 – Network Automation with Ansible
-* Module 5 – Challenge Labs (inter-weaved)

 _Topics such as YAML, JSON, XML, and Jinja2 template are reviewed in several sections._